Kohane

 Is Kohane good for solo dining?

-Yes — a 10-seat counter format is one of the better settings for solo diners in Japan, giving you a direct view of the kitchen and no awkwardness about an empty second seat.
+Yes; a 10-seat counter format is one of the better settings for solo diners in Japan, giving you a direct view of the kitchen and no awkwardness about an empty second seat.
 Reserve via the OMAKASE website; solo seats at a counter this size do come up, but the restaurant's Tabelog Bronze status (4.15 score in 2026) means availability moves quickly.

 Can Kohane accommodate groups?

-Only up to the 10-seat total capacity, and private rooms are not available.
+Only up to the 10-seat total capacity, private rooms are not available.
 The venue can be hired for exclusive private use, which makes it viable for a group of up to 10.
 For larger parties, Kohane is not the right fit.
 Children under junior high school age are not permitted; everyone must eat the same omakase course.

 What are alternatives to Kohane in Hamamatsu?